DylanJohnston/GL3RepsToolkit/README.md

 # (README last updated: 4th Septemeber 2019)

-# A toolkit for the Representation Theory of GL3(Fp)  (README last updated: 4th Septemeber 2019)
+# A toolkit for the Representation Theory of GL3(Fp)

 This repository contains my python code for a GL3 Representation theory toolkit.
 Within this toolkit you are able to (assuming this was accessed via my paper so terminology is established.):